HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1294-MSTAPP11.ZIP

 A screenshot of the Mistigris "application generator".
-This application program demonstrates an underground computer art crew's surplus of programming talent at hand, inviting interested parties to fill out an application to become part of that crew.
-After the user answered all of the questions and enjoyed the computer music, the program would generate a text file for the user to upload to a BBS affiliated with the crew.
+This application program demonstrates an underground computer art crew's surplus of programming talent at hand, inviting interested parties to fill out a form and generate an application to join the crew.
+After the user answered all of the questions and enjoyed the computer music, the program would output a text file for the user to upload to a BBS affiliated with the crew.
 This generator was programmed by Dr. CPU and scored by Admiral Skuttlebutt.

 mist0195-RV95EPNX.MOD